sam-hatley/data-engineering-zoomcamp-notes/Self_serve_notes.md

 so we can gzip the file then link to `http://172.24.57.193:8000/output.csv.gz`, or whatever ip debian throws with the command `ip addr`.

 Stopped on [1.2.5](https://www.youtube.com/watch?v=hKI6PkPhpa0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=10)

+## Running psql and pgAdmin with docker-compose

+Instead of passing the above commands repeatedly, will package them into a single `YAML` file to create and start all relevant services.
+We'll build the file as [docker-compose.yaml](/2_DOCKER_SQL/docker-compose.yaml).
+We don't need to specify a network here, as they're being defined together.

+Once the yaml is finished, run `docker-compose up`, which will run the file. `docker-compose up -d` runs it in detached mode, which preserves the terminal.
+To kill it, run `docker-compose down`.

+# 1.2.6 SQL refresher

+Let's upload the zone-refresh data.
+We'll use a [jupyter notebook](/2_DOCKER_SQL/ingest_zones.ipynb) to do so.